-The TV broadcasting industry in Malaysia has started with a single Government terrestrial TV operator namely, Radio Televisyen Malaysia (RTM) in 1963 and since then other FTA TV stations namely, TV3, NTV7, 8TV, TV9 and TV AlHijrah are currently operating on analogue terrestrial TV platform.
+The TV broadcasting industry in Malaysia has started with a single Government terrestrial TV operator namely, Radio Televisyen Malaysia (RTM) in 1963 and since then other FTA TV stations namely, TV3, NTV7, 8TV, TV9, and TV AlHijrah are currently operating on analogue terrestrial TV platform.
 Today, viewers are being offered with a variety of good quality content genre to cater to their needs and interests.

-Analogue technology is gradually being phased out.
-Consequently, doing away with this and its high maintenance cost enables the FTA broadcasters to stay relevant and cost competitive.
-This is positive in the midst of intense competition amongst new media platforms such as cable and Internet Protocol (IP), OTT and satellite.
+Analogue technology is gradually being phased out and consequently its high maintenance cost affecting the FTA broadcasters business to stay relevant and cost competitive.
+This is in the midst of intense competition amongst new media platforms such as cable and Internet Protocol (IP), OTT and satellite.